affair-recoveryHave you cheated or been cheated on?

 5) How do you define “success” in these cases?

-Contact us at Kentlands Psychotherapy for more information 240-252-3349 ext.
-807 to discuss which of our Couples Therapist might be right for you and your partner, all of whom have excellent training and experience helping couples recover from betrayal.
-Many offering private daytime, evening, and weekend hours.
+Contact us at Kentlands Psychotherapy for more information at 240-252-3349 ext.
+807 to discuss which of our Couples Therapists might be right for you and your partner, all of whom have excellent training and experience helping couples recover from betrayal.
+Many offer private daytime, evening, and weekend hours.

-Are you the partner who’s been having or who’s had an affair, trying to make some decisions about what to do next?
+Are you the partner having or having an affair, trying to decide what to do next?
 Read here for suggestions on how to think through the issues.

-Are you wondering if you should tell your partner about the affair?
-Or offer additional details about the affair?
-Read more here for answers to your question.
+Should you tell your partner about the affair?
+Or offer additional details about the experience?
+Read more here for answers to your questions.

 Books you may find helpful